 Stanford students, along with either Juliet Brodie or Lauren Zack from the Stanford Community Law Clinic (CLC), staffed a clinic at the Mountain View Public Library where each week, city employees held an Eviction Help Center to help tenants apply for COVID-19 emergency rental assistance.
 The law students, along with a supervisor, were available to answer questions related to legal papers, including eviction notices residents may have received.read more

 Success begins with excellence…

 Stanford Law’s exceptional faculty attracts students with a passion for learning and a track record of academic success.
 Twenty-five percent of faculty are members of the American Academy of Arts and Sciences.
 One in five students arrives with an advanced degree.

 With only seven students for every faculty member (and just 30 students in a typical first-year small-section course) immersive education includes plenty of opportunities to chart your own path with support from your mentor.
 Possibilities for joint degrees are virtually limitless.

-More than 97 percent of SLS graduates are placed in jobs within nine months of graduating or pursuing an advanced degree.
-Alumni can be found in 55 countries, 50 states, Puerto Rico, the U.S. Virgin Islands, Guam, the Marshall Islands and Washington, D.C.
+About 98 percent of SLS graduates are placed in jobs within nine months of graduating or pursuing an advanced degree.
+Alumni can be found in 67 countries, 49 states and Washington, D.C., Puerto Rico, the U.S. Virgin Islands, and the Marshall Islands.